isan26/resume/architect/Solutions_Architect_Isan_Rodriguez.md

 ## About Me

-Strategic and technically grounded Architect with 15+ years of full-stack engineering experience, focused on delivering real products that get deployed to production on time and with high quality.
-Adept at translating complex technical requirements into scalable solutions while enabling parallel work across multiple teams.
-Recognized for promoting Clean Code, SOLID principles, and a strong culture of engineering excellence and team collaboration.
-I have the ability to align engineering delivery with product roadmaps, mitigate risk, and execute at scale across cloud-native platforms.
-I embrace AI-driven development tools to enhance productivity, accelerate and complement my learning while maintaining high-quality standards.
-I thrive in tackling complex challenges, exploring innovative technologies, and delivering results that scale with the needs of the business.
+Strategic and hands-on Solution Architect with 15+ years of full-stack engineering and technical leadership experience, including pivotal roles in the Electric Vehicle (EV) sector.
+Led large cross- functional teams of 30+ across frontend, backend, DevOps, and QA to deliver high-stakes solutions aligned with business-critical roadmaps.
+Expert in clean architecture, cloud-native systems, and scalable microservices.
+Adept at navigating the complexities of fast-paced environments, driving architectural decisions, managing stakeholders, and reporting to senior leadership.

 <br/>